lzl124631x/LeetCode/leetcode/312. Burst Balloons/README.md

 Then we can define `dp[i][j]` be the answer of the subproblem in range `A[(i+1)..(j-1)]`, i.e. not bursting `A[i]` and `A[j]`.

-In this way we can simplify the code
+In this way we can simplify the code.

 ```cpp
 // OJ: https://leetcode.com/problems/burst-balloons/